adriDiazz/WebFinalProject/README.md

-# WebFinalProject
+# npm run dev to start the app

 A club based social media app with vanilla js

-# npm run dev to start the app